voxel51/fiftyone/docs/source/plugins/index.rst

 Operators are a powerful feature in FiftyOne that allow plugin developers to define custom operations that can be executed by users of the FiftyOne App.
 They can be defined in either Python or JS, and are typically triggered by the user clicking a button or using the Operator Browser.
 Operators can execute other operators and custom code with custom dependencies.

 The Operator Browser allows users to search through all available operations without having to find them in a menu or remember the corresponding keyboard shortcuts.
-You can open the Operator Browser using the "\`" key or by clicking on the Operator Browser icon in the Samples Grid.
+You can open the Operator Browser using the backtick key (`````) or by clicking on the Operator Browser icon in the Samples Grid.

 Instead of building a user interface from scratch, Operators are built using Operator Types, which define the input and output properties of the operator.
 At runtime, these types are used to facilitate the execution of the operation by collecting information from the user, validating the user input, and executing the operation.
 The execution step is the only required step; all other steps are optional and can be customized as needed.